Financing treatment of water

 The “fin” in Aquafin stands for finance, one of the main reasons why the Flemish Region set up Aquafin in 1990.
 At that time, just 30% of domestic waste water in Flanders was treated before entering a watercourse.
 Aquafin not only had to develop the treatment infrastructure rapidly and manage it, the company also had to finance the projects necessary for this.
 This ensured that the impact of the huge investments on government budgets remained low.

-Thus, in order to carry out the assigned projects, Aquafin has to constantly go to the financial market.
+Thus, in order to carry out the projects, Aquafin has to constantly go to the financial market.
 For projects delivered to the region, the company takes out long-term loans, for projects in progress it seeks short-term finance.
-By the end of 2019, Aquafin had already delivered 4.1 billion in projects to the region.
+By the end of 2021, Aquafin had already delivered 4.3 billion in projects to the region.

 Flemish Environment Agency and Aquafin